SamBailey6194/pointless_impressions/docs/markdowns/FEATURES.md

 - When editing an artwork in the Admin Dashboard, the admin can see the images currently uploaded for that artwork and can delete them individually while also adding new images.
 - Implementing unit and integration tests for critical components and features of the application to ensure reliability and maintainability.
 - Some of the modals styling could be improved further to make them more visually appealing and user-friendly.
+- Review system for Artwork to be reviewed by verified purchasers.
+- Link the DB newsletter subscriptions to an actual email marketing service like Mailchimp.
+For now we are using the newsletter subscription in the footer to send to MailChimp.

 ---